Once a month I have a date with my money. And no, I’m not completely mad.

 I track my expenditure, for example, in categories like Groceries, Entertainment, Utilities, Insurance, Car Maintenance and Fuel.
-This type of approach allows you to take a high-level view of how expenditure is trending across categories and flags potential opportunities in areas of non-value added spending.
+While I’m not scrimping on food and drink, this type of approach immediately allows you to see the evolution in spend and investments and take decisions to capitalise on opportunities.

 #3: Early warning signal